jackabald/NuancedNews/README.md

 ```bash
 pip install -r requirements.txt
 ```
-- Create a .env file in the backend directory to hold all of your environment variables (Firebase)
+- Create a .env file in the backend directory to hold all of your environment variables
 - Start the Flash server:
 ```bash
 python app.py